Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-the police dont escort Chuck norris Jayesh escorts the police
+Jayesh action figures have been banned in the United States and Mexico due to the roundhouse action related to eye loss in children.

-Updated on: [8/2/2025]
+Updated on: [9/2/2025]
 <!-- #jokeEnd -->